 At the same time about 42 million Americans live in food-insecure households, meaning they are struggling with hunger, without enough food to eat.
 Feeding America has mapped food insecure households — over 10% of our population in Hudson County were food insecure in 2018.

-Food waste has implications beyond just greenhouse gases; a 2017 NRDC report, Wasted, outlines not only the greenhouse gas emissions of this waste, but also its impact on water, cropland, landfills, and gross domestic product.
+Food waste has implications beyond just greenhouse gases.
+A 2017 NRDC report, Wasted, outlines not only the greenhouse gas emissions of this waste, but also its impact on water, cropland, landfills, and gross domestic product.
 For example, 21% of water used in U.S. agriculture is wasted due to uneaten food.

 In March 2020 New Jersey passed Bill A-2371, requiring large food waste generators that produce an average of 52 or more tons of food waste per year to recycle food waste at an appropriate facility.
 If commercial and institutional entities are located within 25 miles of an authorized food waste recycling facility, they must comply with the food waste recycling mandate.